Deployment

 Steps:

-1. Build and push Docker image to ECR
+1. Build Docker image from source and push to ECR

 Permissions